Blog Layout

 By Thalia Whitney January 2, 2025

-From hearing protection fit-testing to annual hearing tests for employees not exposed to the OSHA action level, 2024 has seen many changes in the field of hearing conservation.
-Increasing discussion about ear plugs vs ear buds continues, with the possibilities of further regulation arising
+Hearing protection fit-testing to annual hearing tests for employees not exposed to the OSHA action level to increasing discussion about ear plugs vs ear buds continues, with the possibilities of further regulation arising in 2025

 Industrial workers in loud environments needing hearing protection